Sid08M/to-do-list-web-app/README.txt

 # To-Do List App

-A simple web-based to-do list application built with HTML, CSS, and JavaScript.
+A simple web-based to-do list application built with HTML, and JavaScript.

 ## Features
 - Add tasks to your list